univariatems performs preliminary univariate robust model selection in linear regression

 theoreticalSigns

-—theoretical sign which the beta from univariate
+—theoretical sign that the beta from univariate

 Example: 'theoreticalSigns',[-1 1 1 0 -1].
-If

 based on sign is applied.